 opening of the mustard bottle I used before, but

 Tooth powder made: 1/2 cup soda, 1/2 tsp. salt, 1/2 tsp. fennel seed.
 Most of the fennel seed stayed in the tea strainer.
 I hope not too much of the salt stuck to it.

-I've brushed my teeth once or twice since emptying the snack box into the pill box that holds enough for two or three days, so I finally got to it this morning, I used the 4 October recipe, but I have more dried peppermint than I can use up before pepperming-harvesting season, and I got carried away, The salt was ground too fine to be abrasive long before the pepperment was a powder, and when done, the primarily-vegetable powder clung to the mortar, I scooped up some of the soda that had fallen through the tea strainer and ground it, which got most of the peppermint powder off, And I must have given up grinding too soon, because there are visible flakes of peppermint in the powder.
+I've brushed my teeth once or twice since emptying the snack box into the pill box that holds enough for two or three days, so I finally got to it this morning, I used the 4 October recipe, but I have more dried peppermint than I can use up before peppermint-harvesting season, and I got carried away, The salt was ground fine enough long before the peppermint was a powder, and when done, the primarily-vegetable powder clung to the mortar.
+I scooped up some of the soda that had fallen through the tea strainer and ground it, which got most of the peppermint powder off, And I must have given up grinding too soon, because there are visible flakes of peppermint in the powder.